olininfo/olininfo.github.io/CONTRIBUTING.md

 - Implement your feature.
 Remember to comment your code.
 - Follow the code style of the project, including indentation.
 - Add or change the documentation as needed.
-- Push your branch to your fork on Github, the remote `origin` (`git push origin {branch_name}`).
+- Push your branch to your fork on Github, the remote `origin`:

+`git push origin {branch_name}`
-- From your fork open a pull request in the correct branch.
+- [Open a pull request](https://github.com/olininfo/olininfo.github.io/compare), "compare across forks" and be sure to select the correct branch from your fork.
 Target the project's `master` branch.
 - Once the pull request is approved and merged you can pull the changes from `upstream` (as shown previously) to your local repo and delete your extra branch(es).

-## How to add a tile:
+## How to add a tile

 ### 1)  Create an image for the tile